The Making and Health Benefits of White, Yellow, Oolong, and Pu-erh Teas

 Oolong tea is processed in an intricate manner.
 Controlled oxidation is used to wither the leaves of the tea plant under intense sunlight.
 Then the leaves are curled and twisted.

 There is an exact process of withering, rolling, shaping and firing.
 This process is similar to the production of black tea but requires close attention to timing and temperature.

 There are two different ways of creating Oolong tea leaves.
 One involves shaping the leaves into long curly leaves.
 The second consists of wrapping the leaves into small beads with a little tail.
 While various varieties of Oolong can be processed differently, one of these two distinct methods is usually used.

 The last step in the production of oolong tea (and used only for Oolong) calls for the baking or roasting of the leaves.
 The real art of making Oolong tea is in this final step.
-This is because to obtain the highest possible quality Oolong tea, the perfect combination in the level of oxidization and degree of baking needs to be achieved.
+This is because to obtain the highest possible quality Oolong tea, the perfect combination of the level of oxidization and degree of baking needs to be achieved.